Toma400/Baedoor_Encyclopaedia/Mechanicum/Walkthroughs/Baedoor_Classic/Lore/BaeCL_Fegar.md

   </tr>
   <tr>
     <td>
-      This page shows potter house, alongside jitadian merchant one.
+      This page shows potter house, alongside mesinpean merchant one.
 One can see Battle Mages influences once again in shape of merchant's vehicle.
     </td>
   </tr>